rajneesh069/DSA/README.md

      */
     static void dfs(int vertex, ArrayList<ArrayList<Integer>> graph, boolean[] vis) {
         /*
+         * Current context of the function : The vertex we're going to enter
          * Take action on vertex after entering the vertex */
         // if(vis[vertex]) {return;}